ScilifelabDataCentre/OrderPortal/README.md

 [National Genomics Infrastructure (NGI) Sweden](https://ngisweden.scilifelab.se/), which is a service facility for DNA sequencing and genotyping on samples provided by external researchers.
-The facility processes the samples according to the order from the scientist.
+The facility processes the samples according to the order from the researcher.

 The OrderPortal system has been designed to work for any type of service facility that handles discrete orders.
 It may also be used for